KipCollo/Frontend-Revision/7.0React/hooks/Readme.md

 State is an object that holds data and determines how a component renders and behaves.
 It is private and fully controlled by the component itself.
 State is managed within a component and can be changed, while props are passed to a component from its parent and cannot be modified directly by the component receiving them.

+State Management is the implementation of a design pattern to synchronize the state of the application throghout all components of the application.
+State management solutions includes:- React API:- useState and useReducer,context API,Redux,MobX,VueX,Recoil,Zustand

 Hooks are functions that allow you to use state and other React features without writing a class.
 They were introduced in React 16.8 to provide a simpler and more readable way to write React components.

 Hooks have some rules: They must be used only at the top level of a function